risoms/mdl-eyetracking/README.md

-# eyelink-python-psychopy
+# eyelink-bindings-python
-Run task using eyelink and python (py3.6).
+SR Research bindings for Eyelink and Python.
+Optimized for Psychopy.